Skip to main content

 Maigen, Senior UX Designer at an HR software company

-“If you feel nervous, run cold water over your hands for up to one minute.
+“If you have pre-interview nerves, run cold water over your hands for up to one minute.
 While doing so, try a few rounds of box breathing: Breathe in for four beats, hold for four beats, breathe out for four beats, and hold again for four beats.”

 “One of your most potent physical tools is your breath.
 Try to breathe diaphragmatically: As you breathe in, your belly rises, and as you breathe out, your belly falls.
 If this feels like too much, start by trying to lengthen your exhale.”